Melkweg

 Melkweg (Dutch for "Milky Way") is a music venue and cultural center on Lijnbaansgracht, near Leidseplein in Amsterdam, Netherlands.
-It is housed in a former dairy and includes 4 music halls as well as a cinema, a restaurant and an exhibition space.
+It is housed in a former dairy and includes four music halls as well as a cinema, a restaurant and an exhibition space.
 It is operated by a nonprofit organisation founded in 1970.

 History

 The building originally housed a sugar refinery built in the 19th century.
 In 1920, OVVV bought the factory and used it as a milk factory until it closed in 1969.
 The building was closed for a year, but reopened by Cor Schlösser and others as a cultural center, with its first event on July 17, 1970.
 It was only open for the summer; it featured a café, a restaurant and one hall for music and theatre.
 This was a success: Melkweg reopened in the summer of 1971 and 1972 before becoming a year-round venue in 1973.
 In the 1980s, it became more focused on live music.
 In 1985, a photo gallery opened.
-In 1995, The Old Hall opened, first with a capacity of 1,000 people, expanded to 1,500 in 2007.
+In 1995, The Max opened, first with a capacity of 1,000 people, expanded to 1,500 in 2007.
 By 2010, the venue was hosting 400,000 guests annually and was estimated to have hosted 9 million guests since it opened.